reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/measurements/c8y_measurements_createBulk.md

 ### Options

 ```
       --batchSize int              Batch size.
 Number of measurements per request to send (default 10)
   -d, --data string                static data to be applied to body. accepts json or shorthand json, i.e. --data 'value1=1,my.nested.value=100'
       --device strings             The ManagedObject which is the source of this measurement. (accepts pipeline)
   -h, --help                       help for createBulk
       --processingMode string      Cumulocity processing mode
       --template string            Body template
-      --templateVars string     Body template variables
+      --templateVars stringArray   Body template variables
       --time string                Time of the measurement.
 Defaults to current timestamp.
       --type string                The most specific type of this entire measurement.
 ```

 ### Options inherited from parent commands